 Every body possesses a skeleton, made up of bones.
 These bones allow you to move, they safeguard your organs and provide a shape to your body.
-During your lifetime, your bones grow and change with you, enabling you to change from a child to a grownup.
+During your lifetime, your bones grow and change with you, enabling you to change from a child to an adult.
 As an adult, you end up with fewer bones than you had as a child.

 Number of Bones in Babies